arepb/tuebor/howto.md

 # How to make the Tuebor Pledge

-1. Make an investment in a Michigan startup this year.
+**1. Make an investment in a Michigan startup this year.
-2. Make another one next year.
+2. Make another one next year.**

+---

 If you're in, **make your pledge public** by listing Tuebor on your LinkedIn.